Gunnarguy/RAGMLCore/README.md

 1. Branch from `main`.
 2. Implement your change using async/await, avoid blocking the main actor, and follow the protocol-first patterns.
-3. Run `xcodebuild -scheme RAGMLCore -project RAGMLCore.xcodeproj -destination 'platform=iOS Simulator,name=iPhone 17 Pro Max' build` (or use Xcode).
+3. Run `xcodebuild -scheme OpenIntelligence -project OpenIntelligence.xcodeproj -destination 'platform=iOS Simulator,name=iPhone 17 Pro Max' build` (or use Xcode).
 Use `clean_and_rebuild.sh` if DerivedData gets noisy.
 4. Update documentation if you touch architecture, privacy, or user-facing flows.
 5. Open a PR with screenshots or logs for any UI/UX changes.